- Author: MenuSano Team

-- Eat only 80 percent of your appetite and if that satisfies hunger leave the dining room.
+- Eat only 80 percent of your appetite and if that satisfies your hunger, then leave the dining room.

 - If anybody has a frequent snacking habit, then take fresh-cut fruits or vegetables instead of processed food items.

 We are what we eat.
 This saying perfectly fits into the concept of mindful eating.
-Toda there are a lot of lifestyle gurus and celebrities taking about diet plans which include the idea of mindful eating.
-Mindful eating in nothing but conscious effort of knowing what's in your food and when and how to eat.
+Now more than ever, it’s important for us to promote healthy options through our menus.
+Mindful eating is nothing but a conscious effort of knowing what's in your food and when and how to eat.
 We can make it easy for you with our nutritional analysis software, MenuSano.
-MenuSano nutrition analysis software helps individuals and restaurants to be mindful about the calories and nutritional value or their dishes.
+MenuSano’s nutrition analysis software helps individuals and restaurants to be mindful of the calories and nutritional value of their dishes.
 The best part is that you can try it for free.
-Subscribe today for a free trial or contact us to know more or call us at 1-866-640-2345.
+Subscribe today for a free trial.